cjacker/opensource-toolchain-w60x/README.md

 ```

 # Debugging

 **Broken**

-W600 debugging can be supported by upstream OpenOCD and forked w60x-openocd v0.10, but as I tried, both not works.
+W600 debugging can be supported by upstream OpenOCD and forked w60x-openocd v0.10, but seems both not work.

 I tried it with DAP-Link, ST-Link and JLink debugger :
 - Firmware flashing only works with JLink.
 - When encountering a breakpoint, the program does not stop running.